 To make the large scale grammar learning framework practical, the first author founded an independent non-profit research institute which started to operate in the summer of 2005.
-It has a full time annotation team for parsing the image structures and a development team for the annotation tools and database construction.
+This is a full time annotation team for parsing the image structures and a development team for the annotation tools and database construction.
 Each image or object is parsed, semi-automatically, into a parse graph where the relations are specified and objects are names using the wordnet standard.
-Figure 4 lists an inventory of the current ground truth dataset parsed at LHI.
+Figure 1.4 lists an inventory of the current ground truth dataset parsed at LHI.
 It has now over 500,000 images (or video frames) parsed, covering 280 object categories.
-Figure 5 shows two examples -the parse trees of cat and car.
+Figure 1.5 shows two examples - the parse trees of cat and car.
 For clarity we only show the parse trees with naming of the nodes.
 Beyond the object parsing, there are many scene images annotated with the objects and their spatial relations labeled.
-As stated in a report [88], this ground truth annotation is aimed at broader scope and more hierarchic structures than other datasets collected in various groups, such as Berkeley [50, 4], Caltech [16, 28] and MIT[62].
+As stated in a report [87], this ground truth annotation is aimed at broader scope and more hierarchic structures than other datasets collected in various groups, such as Berkeley [4, 50], Caltech [16, 29], and MIT [62].

 With this annotated dataset, we can construct the And-Or graph for object and scene categories and learn the probability model on the And-Or graphs.
-These learning steps are guided by a minimax entropy learning scheme [92] and maximum likelihood estimation.
-It is divided into three parts.
+These learning steps are guided by a minimax entropy learning scheme [90] and maximum likelihood estimation.
+It is divided into three parts:

 - 1. Learning the probabilities at the Or-node so that the configurations generated account for the natural co-occurrence frequency.
 This is typical in stochastic context free grammars [10]. - 2.
-Learning and pursuing the Markov models on the horizontal links and relations to account for the spatial relations, as well as consistency of appearance between nodes in the And-or graphs.
-This is similar to the learning of Markov random fields [92], except that we are dealing with a dynamic graphical configuration instead of a fixed neighborhood. - 3.
-Learning the And-Or graph structures and dictionaries.
-The terminal nodes are learned through clustering and the non-terminal nodes are learned through binding.
-We only briefly discuss this issue in this paper as the current literature has not made significant progress in this part.
+Learning and pursuing the Markov models on the horizontal links and relations to account for the spatial relations, as well

-&lt;sup>5It is called the Lotus Hill Research Institute (LHI) in China (www.lotushill.org).
+&lt;sup>5 It is called the Lotus Hill Research Institute (LHI) in China (www.lotushill.org).